 Change of Ministry but no change of result

 However you measure it, the statistics on unemployment have not been near this high since Abbott was last in charge of the situation in the Howard Government.
 Then he was just Minister for Employment.
 His status has changed since then.
 Strangely his position of Prime Minister has resulted in a similar outcome in Australia’s employment.
 Perhaps it is a coincidence?
 I am sure the Conservatives amongst us would prefer we think so.
 Right!?
-I don’t fall into any of these statistics anymore, as I myself am part of around 17.2% of the Australian workforce that are self-employed.
-If you are curious about this struggling amorphous mass of people in the community, it equates to 2 million people in this country, who hope other businesses shell out work to independent contractors and for whom options of welfare benefits or a regular wage are a luxury.
-Nowadays, unemployment is high, the business confidence depressed, jobs are unavailable and lunatics DO, run the country!
+I don’t fall into any of these statistics anymore, as I am part of around 17.2% of the Australian workforce that are self-employed.
+If you are curious about this struggling amorphous mass of people in the community, it equates to 2 million individuals in this country, who hope other businesses shell out work to independent contractors and for whom options of welfare benefits or a regular wage are a luxury.
+Nowadays, unemployment is high, the business confidence depressed, jobs are unavailable, and lunatics DO, run the country!